Pi4J/pi4j-example-devices/README.md

-(1): This package does not use any other code within this repo (2): Requires 2.2.2-SNAPSHOT of Pi4j that supports i2c multibyte write/restart
+(1): This package uses code within this repo and Pi4J (2): Requires 2.2.2-SNAPSHOT of Pi4j that supports i2c multibyte write/restart